merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-2.md

 - that several genes for nitrogen fixation (_nif_) are part of the _T. erythraeum_ and _T. thiebautii_ accessory genomes (and not in _T. miru_ or _T. nobis_)
 - that organizing these _Trichodesmium_ genomes according to their functional similarity matches to their taxonomic organization, and their organization according to ANI

 We've so far analyzed nitrogen fixation in these genomes by looking at the distribution of specific genes or gene clusters.
-In the next chapter, we'll generate quantitative estimates of _many_ metabolic capabilities at once using methods that consider multiple functionally-related genes as a cohesive unit.
+In a later chapter about metabolism, we'll generate quantitative estimates of _many_ metabolic capabilities at once using methods that consider multiple functionally-related genes as a cohesive unit.
+But before we get there, we'll consider these genomes in their evolutionary context using phylogenomics.

 ## The next chapter